bx-sh/specs.sh/API_REFERENCE.md

 #### `spec.run.specFile()`

 - `spec.runFile` is run in a subshell by `specs.sh`
-- It accepts one command-line argument: path to the file
+- It accepts one argument: path to the file

 #### `spec.run.specFunction()`